-Twenty-six sites and three double sites can be found within the single loop of Big Creek Campground, as well as vault toilets and potable water.
-Big Creek Campground can accommodate tents, trailers, and RVs up to 22 feet in length.
+Twenty-six sites and three double sites are within the single loop of Big Creek Campground, as well as vault toilets and potable water.
+The campground accommodates tents, trailers, and RVs up to 22 feet in length.

 The well-spaced sites and mature forest provide a sense of privacy, and Big Creek is often a popular spot for family camping outings.
 Fishing in Skate Creek is a popular recreation option close to the campground, as are day hikes and overnight endeavors on the adjacent Sawtooth Trail system.

 If the White River Campground is full, an equally scenic alternative can be found just twelve miles away at the Silver Springs Campground outside of park boundaries.
 Silver Springs is within the Mt.
 Baker-Snoqualmie National Forest and has 55 sites to choose from.
 A large group site is also available, accommodating up to 50 people.

 Campsites at Silver Springs are available for advance reservation.
 Each site includes access to potable water and flushing toilets and can accommodate tents, trailers, and RVs.